Member Handbook

 Choosing Who Provides Your Services

 Trillium maintains and monitors a network of qualified provider agencies for NC Innovations Waiver services.
-You choose the provider agency in the network to deliver your services.
-Trillium monitors the provider agency to make sure it protects your health and safety, and that you are happy with the care you receive.
+You choose the provider agency in their network to deliver your services.
+Trillium monitors the provider agency to make sure it protects your health and safety and you are happy with the care you get.

 Trillium’s NC Innovations waiver provider network agency you choose has responsibilities, including:

-• Working with you, your family and your care manager to develop your ISP
+• Work with you, your family and your care manager to develop your ISP

-• Hiring, training and supervising staff who provide direct waiver services
+• Hire, train, and supervise staff who provide direct waiver services

-• Developing short-term goals, and ways to achieve your goals
+• Develop short-term goals and ways to achieve your goals

-• Monitoring services to ensure they are consistent with your ISP
+• Monitor services to make sure they are consistent with your ISP

-• Notifying the care manager of significant changes in your situation, needs and service delivery
+• Notify the care manager of significant changes in your situation, needs and service delivery

-During the development of your ISP, you decide which service provider best meets your needs.
-Your care manager provides you with a list of approved providers in your area who offer the services you need.
-You decide which ones will be the best for you.
+During the development of your ISP, you decide which service provider will best meet your needs.
+Your care manager will give you a list of approved providers in your area who offer the services you need.
+You pick which ones will be best for you.

 You may choose your provider agency from Trillium’s network providers.
 If your needs cannot be met by 1 of these providers, Trillium may contract with an out-of-network provider.